 Windows key + Up arrow key

-This will work as maximize, when you want to make current window full screen (maximize), you should use this shortcut key.
+This will work as maximize, when you want to make the current window full screen (maximize), you should use this shortcut key.

 Windows key + Down arrow key